Driving under the influence of drugs

 Cannabis slows your reaction times and screws up your judgement of time and distance.
 And you’ll find it hard to keep up the levels of concentration needed to drive safely.

-Cocaine makes you more prone to speed and do aggressive manoeuvres because you’ll be feeling more confident.
-When you’re on a coke comedown, you’re likely to be drowsy and easily distracted.
+Cocaine effects on driving include making you more prone to speed and aggressive manoeuvres, because you’ll be feeling more confident.
+Cocaine even affects your driving when you’re on a comedown because you’re likely to be drowsy and easily distracted.

 MDMA will distort your vision and heighten sounds.
 Your risk judgement abilities will be cruddy, and you’ll be more aggressive in your driving style.

-Mixing any drugs with alcohol will make your driving abilities even more unpredictable.
+Mixing any drugs while under the influence of alcohol will make your driving abilities even more unpredictable.
+Find out more about drink driving here.

-How do police judge if you’re driving on drugs?
+How do police judge if you’re driving under the influence of drugs?

-Police are pretty good at spotting drivers under the influence and can stop and observe you for outward signs of impairment caused by drugs or alcohol.
+Police are pretty good at spotting drivers under the influence and can stop and observe you for signs that you’re high.

-The first thing they usually check are your eyeballs.
+The first thing they usually check to see if you’re unfit to drive are your eyeballs.
 The size of your pupils can usually give you away.
 If you’re on opiates, your pupils can get all small like pinpricks.
 If you’re on stimulants, your pupils are likely to be huge.

-Refusal to participate in the tests is an offence in the same way as failure to provide a breath test under suspicion of drink driving.
+Refusal to participate in the tests is also an offence, just like refusing a breathalyser test under suspicion of drink driving.

 If you’re taken to a police station

-If you fail the road-side field impairment tests, you could be arrested and taken to the police station.
-Here, you may be tested for the presence of drugs through a urine or blood sample, with your written consent.
+If you fail roadside testing, you could be arrested and taken to the police station.
+Here, you may be tested for the presence of drugs through a blood or urine sample, with your written consent.
 A doctor can also carry out a test to see if you’ve been incapacitated due to medical reasons, such as illness or intake of prescribed medicine.

 What’s the punishment for drug driving?